 Synthetic cathinones, more commonly known as "bath salts," are human-made stimulants chemically related to cathinone, a substance found in the khat plant.
 Khat is a shrub grown in East Africa and southern Arabia, where some people chew its leaves for their mild stimulant effects.
 Human-made versions of cathinone can be much stronger than the natural product and, in some cases, very dangerous.
-Read the DrugFacts
+Learn about the health effects of synthetic cathinones (bath salts) and read the DrugFacts.

-- Messages from the Director: "Bath Salts" - Emerging and Dangerous Products
+- "Bath Salts" - Emerging and Dangerous Products (Archives, Messages from the Director, February 2011)

 - New findings on the active chemicals found in “bath salts” add justification to the growing health concern